kmac/mlbv-archived/README.md

 ## 10. Standings

-You can display standings via the `--standings` option.
+You can display standings via the `--standings [category]` option.
 This option displays the given standings category then exits.

+You can also specify a league or division filter via `-o/--filter`.

 Standings categories:

 * all
-* division
+* division [default]
 * conference
 * wildcard
 * league